Key Takeaways

 • High: 250x to 400x (only on nights of exceptional seeing)

 Key Principle: Use the highest magnification that still gives a sharp, steady image.
-If the image becomes blurry, boiling, or dim, reduce magnification.
+If the image becomes blurry or boiling, reduce magnification.

 4. Wait for Good Seeing